fgheysels/AzureFunction-AppInsightsLogging/README.md

 ```

 Some log-statements will be written to AppInsights, and those traces vary based on the fact if the provided number is odd or even.

+## Update: getting it to work as expected

+Apparently, it is now possible to use [constructor dependency injection in Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection).
+To use ctor DI, the Function class and method should offcourse no longer be static; once this is done a constructor can be created on the class which has a TelemetryClient parameter.
+The DI infrastructure will inject the `TelemetryClient` instance that is being used by the Function internally and this instance can then be used inside our Function.
+Since we're reusing the `TelemetryClient` that is created by the Azure Function, we also no longer require a custom `TelemetryInitializer` to make sure that all traces are correctly linked to each Function Request.